ronnieholm/Bugfree.NemLogIn/README.md

 Provider
 Framework](https://github.com/digst/OIOSAML.Net/blob/master/Net%20SAML2%20Service%20Provider%20Framework.docx)
 setup.
-To validate prerequisites, ensure the OIOSAML.Net provided local demo and the remote NemLogIn test IdPs are working with the OIOSAML.Net demo SP.
+To validate prerequisites, ensure the OIOSAML.Net provided local demo and the remote NemLog-in test IdPs are working with the OIOSAML.Net demo SP.

 The following are supplementary notes on how to setup the .NET SAML2 Service Provider framework.